The Extended Enterprise.

 In my further descriptions I have assumed an international corporation operating on several continents, producing a diversity of complex (mechatronic) products.
 I have also assumed that the Enterprise operates as an ”Extended Enterprise”.
 This implies that the Enterprise has an intimate cooperation with Partners that act as if they were part of the Enterprise.
 Such Partners may for instance be doing part of the Product Development, Manufacturing, Sales or Spare Parts Operations.
 The Partner may even be another Company in the same line of business: Joint Venture.
 Even Franchised and Outsourced parts of a business is part of the Extended Enterprise.

 Even a small monolithic Company may need PDM.
 The importance of PDM will vary with the complexity of their Products.
 The more complex Product, the more need of a PDM application.

-We assume that the Products are made available to the customers in lots of varieties of which most are predefined and selectable from factory and a few may be described as made to Customer's Order.
-This is a very complicated area of PDM and is further described under the headings Variants and Configurators.
+We assume that the Products are made available to the customers in lots of varieties of which most are predefined and selectable from factory, and a few may be described as made to Customer’s Order.
+This is an extremely complicated area of PDM and is further described under the headings Variants and Configurators.

 Explanation of our Model Enterprise.

 The figure shows some Product Companies and the Plants where the Products are being manufactured.
 One of the Product Companies is a specialized Component Company developing and manufacturing components to the others.
 They all belong to the same Extended Enterprise often referred to as a Group (of Companies).
 Such a Group will typically have their Headquarters in Brussels or Amsterdam.
 Each Product Company is autonomous and is responsible to the Group Headquarters for their own result.
 Investments are decided on Group level.
 I assume that there is a Marketing organization that is coordinating sales through the Dealers.

 The blue arrows indicate that a Product that has been developed att one place can be manufactured at other Plants than the local Plant